cbellerob/Break-Through-Tech-AI-Portfolio/README.md

-# ML Foundations, Break Through Tech at UCLA
+# ML Foundations, Break Through Tech AI
 ## Machine Learning project plan for the final laboratory of the Machine Learning Foundations program at Cornell University

 This final lab assignment implements a Logistic Regression model that predicts if an adult's income is above or below $50k